Gigantic, Invisible Triangles: Measuring Height (or Altitude) with an Inclinometer

 - What implications does this have for choosing the right length for your baseline when you are making your sightings?

 - The inclinometer used in this project is from Quest Aerospace.
 There's also an alternative (but similar) design from the Exploratorium:

 - Exploratorium, date unknown.
-"Height Site: Making Your Inclinometer," Exploratorium [accessed March 2, 2007] http://www.exploratorium.edu/math_explorer/tfl_howHigh_inclinometer.html.
+"Height Site: Making Your Inclinometer," Exploratorium.
+Retrieved March 2, 2007 from http://www.exploratorium.edu/math_explorer/tfl_howHigh_inclinometer.html

 - For measuring baseline distances in urban areas, you may be able to use the Google Earth program.
 You'll need a fairly recent computer, and you'll have to be good at figuring out locations on the ground from satellite photos and maps.
 The program is available for download here:

 Google, 2007.
 "Google Earth," Google.
 Retrieved March 2, 2007 from http://earth.google.com/download-earth.html

 Materials and EquipmentTo do this experiment you will need the following materials and equipment:

 - Popsicle stick

 - Large paper clip

 - White glue